walidhosni/walidhosni/README.md

 # 👋 Welcome to My GitHub Profile

 Hi!
-I'm **Walid Hosni**, Founder & CEO with 30+ years of experience in corporate development, web, and mobile technologies.
+I'm **Dr. Walid Hosni**, Founder & CEO with 30+ years of experience in corporate development, web, and mobile technologies.
 I'm passionate about building scalable, production-ready solutions that solve real business problems and drive financial inclusion globally.

 ---